Coldwater darter: Distribution

-The coldwater darter is endemic to the Coosa River drainage covering the in the Ridge and Valley Province above the Fall Line in northeastern Alabama, northwestern Georgia, and the extreme southeast of Tennessee.
+The coldwater darter is endemic to the Coosa River drainage covering the Ridge and Valley Province above the Fall Line in northeastern Alabama, northwestern Georgia, and the extreme southeast of Tennessee.

 Habitat and ecology

 The coldwater darter is restricted to pools and streams that are fed by springs and they are usually found among underwater vegetation in water less than a meter deep.
 Aquatic moss, watercress, and milfoil are common habitats for the coldwater darter, as they perch on the clumps of vegetation.

 Taxonomy

 The coldwater darter was first formally described in 1965 by John S. Ramsey and Royal Dallas Suttkus with the type locality given as a tributary of Mills Creek which is a tributary of the Chattooga River, 4.3 miles west of Lyerly, Georgia.
 It is regarded as a member of the subgenus Oligocephalus and it is thought that its closest relative is the Gulf darter (E. swaini).
 There is also some evidence that this is a species complex and it may be split into two or more species in future.